 Multidisciplinary pragmatic clinical research addressing such questions, traditionally performed by the non-commercial sector is at the crossroads between treatment development and access.
 Delivering datasets informative to patients, doctors, HTA bodies and investors should be integral to the process of providing treatment to healthcare systems to address the efficacy- effectiveness gap.

-Re-engineering the process while integrating new solutions for data access is bound to methodological and economical challenges amongst others, which will be addressed at the Webinar.
+Re-engineering the process while integrating new solutions for data access is bound to methodological and economical challenges amongst others, which was addressed at the Webinar.
 Reforming the process of treatment development in healthcare is long overdue.

 DATE & TIME